 “Blast it,” Hyren grumbled, watching the fire mote sputter as it searched in vain for something to combust.
 The mote found its way to his bare foot and nestled up against his ankle.
 The tiny fire sprite was pleasantly warm, especially compared to the lifeless coldness of the rest of the cell.

 “Sorry you had to end up here, too, little guy,” Hyren said to it.
-Actually, he thought as he observed it, maybe being cellmates with a mote wasn’t such a bad thing.
-Slowly, he began to piece together bits of a plan.
-It wasn’t much, but as long as he was still going, he could still fight.
+As he observed it, he began to piece together bits of a plan.
+It wasn’t much, but he intended to fight until his last breath.

 “I’m going to throw you,” he said to the mote.
 Clenching his fists, Hyren lifted his aching legs off the ground, scooping the fireball up between his feet and ignoring the strain in his wrists.
 “When you reach the containment field, flare up and short it out, and then return to me, all right?” he said.
 He curled his knees to his chest, and then kicked forward with both of his legs, letting go of the fire elemental and propelling it across the cell.

 It smacked into the field with a shower of sparks and bounced down to the floor.
 The energy wall fizzled more furiously for a moment, but then went back to normal.
 The mote spun nearby, looking disoriented.

 Hyren sighed, a gnawing feeling growing in the pit of his stomach.
 He was out of ideas.
 He slumped against the wall again, watching the mote dizzily make its way back to him.
 “It’s okay.
 At least you tried,” the Grundo said.
 “I tried.”
 His chin trembled and he ducked his head, letting the tears fall.
 He had tried so hard to do what felt like the right thing, and he had failed.
 Worse, he had failed his friends.
 And he still had a headache.